xtreamwayz/html-form-validator/README.md

 [![Build Status](https://travis-ci.org/xtreamwayz/html-form-validator.svg?branch=master)](https://travis-ci.org/xtreamwayz/html-form-validator)

-*This is just a proof of concept!*

----

 As challenged by a [tweet](https://twitter.com/Ocramius/status/680817040429592576), this should validate a html form.

 It's pretty crazy what you have to do to get a form build.
 Create a lot of php classes for elements, validation,